SOCIAL SECURITY DISABILITY SELF HELP FOR FIRST-TIME APPLICANTS

 Applying for and receiving Social Security Disability Benefits is a multi-step process.
 Here at David Gantt Law Office, we handle Social Security Disability cases from the point of first denial.
-Essentially we are appellate counsel for Social Security Disability applicants who have been denied benefits to seek reconsideration and have their matter heard by a judge.
+Essentially we are appellate lawyers.
+We help Social Security Disability applicants who have been denied benefits to seek reconsideration and have their matter heard by a judge.
 Though rare, some disability applicants are approved at their first application.
-This page is meant to be a roadmap of how the system works through the point of your first denial, and what you can expect.
+This page is meant to be a roadmap of how the system works through the point of your first denial, and what you can expect from there.

+Creating A Reference Folder.
 While your Social Security interviewer will provide you a list, you will want to have the following items on hand, both for the initial telephone conversation and personal interview, if required.
 You should put these items together before starting your initial application and to maintain copies of this information in a file with your Social Security Disability correspondence.
 You will be asked for this same information several different times during your application process.
 Click the tabs below to get specific lists about what your folder should include, including personal information about you, information about your work, and information about your medical care.
 The more organized you are the less stressful the process is apt to be.

 - Your date and place of birth and Social Security number

 - The name, Social Security number and date of birth or age of your current spouse and any former spouse.